alshival/MyMIDI/README.md

     println!("Current profile: {:?}", *profile);
 }
 ```
 This allows me to assign each button a different task across different profiles.
 The `Genshin` profile is an example of how one would use their MIDI in a video game.
 My MIDI only has 25 keys, which isn't enough to cover the entire music scale available in Genshin Impact, and so I have a way of switching the music key layout.
+It also has a button to simulate `Alt+S`, which is the shortcut for capturing the last minute of gameplay using SteelSeries Moments.

 Across all profiles, a few buttons are dedicated to music playback.
 One button opens Tidal, another is for play/pause, another to play the Previous Track, and another for Next Track:
 ```